arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![The USB®-C port in Opta™ devices](assets/user-manual-6.png)

-***Opta's USB®-C port shall be used only for programming or data logging purposes.
-This port does not powers Opta's output relays.***
+***Opta's USB®-C port shall be used only for programming or data logging.
+This port does not power Opta's output relays.***

 ## Electrical Terminals